California Reptiles & Amphibians

 Some characteristics of Alligator Lizards:

-Large, smooth scales Long alligator-like snout Longitudinal fold on each side of the body
+Large scales Long alligator-like snout Longitudinal folds on the

 Three species of Alligator Lizards can be found in California:

-The Northern Alligator Lizard - Elgaria coerulea (found only from the Monterey Bay north, and in the Sierra Nevada.)
+The Northern Alligator Lizard - Elgaria coerulea (found only from the Monterey Bay north, and in the Sierra Nevada mountains.)

-The Panamint Alligator Lizard - Elgaria panamintina (found only in isolated spots in the desert.)
+* The Panamint Alligator Lizard - Elgaria panamintina (found only in Inyo and Mono Counties.)

-Juvenile alligator lizards are often mistaken for different species, so they are included here separately.
+Juvenile alligator lizards are often mistaken for a different kind of lizard (usually a skink) so they are included here separately.

 Juvenile Alligator Lizards